Very Rare Fish Find: King-Of-The-Salmon (Trachipterus altivelis)

 Update September 18, 2020: King-of-the-Salmon washed up at Whiffen Spit (Sooke) documented by Dana LeComte (photo below).

 Update July 18, 2020: Live King-of-the Salmon documented by Gary Bodine at Pillar Point, Washington.

 Update June 24, 2020: ~1.5 m long King-of-the-Salmon found struggling to stay upright by Al Champ and Wendy Cooper in East Sooke (photo and further details below).

 Update June 8, 2020: King-of-the-Salmon documented by Harbor WildWatch in Salt Creek, west of Port Angeles, Washington.
 They provided the insight that “We speculate that this individual swam too close to shore and was killed by the waves as there was no evidence of predation.
 These are thin delicate fish adapted to the deep ocean.
 The tide pushed it up into the creek where it was discovered.”

 Update August 2019: King-of-the-Salmon sighted in the shallows in Telegraph Cove, British Columbia on August 19th.
 Sighting and photos by Greg and Kim Ashton.
 Photos below.

-[Update September / October 2017: To date, there have been 4 known King-of-the-Salmon washed shore in southern British Columbia / northern Washington.
-See details and photos below.]
+Update September / October 2017: There have been 4 known King-of-the-Salmon washed shore in southern British Columbia / northern Washington.
+See details and photos below.

 Here’s a finding to enhance your sense of wonder about the sea and how little we know about its inhabitants.